Utah Disabled Veteran Benefits

 A rating below 100% (and without unemployability) gets a proportional share — for example, a 60% rating uses roughly 60% of the maximum.
 Confirm the current-year maximum and how your county applies the unemployability classification with your county assessor, since counties administer this and the dollar cap is adjusted over time.

 The same exemption can be claimed against your home or tangible personal property such as a motor vehicle (held for personal use, not used in a business).
 Most veterans put it on the home because that is usually the bigger bill, but if you rent, the vehicle route can still save you money.
 Ask your county assessor how to elect it, and bring the same VA documentation either way.
+One practical difference: the home exemption, once filed, generally carries forward year to year without refiling (see below); at least one county (Utah County) reports that electing the exemption onto a vehicle instead must be reapplied for annually, alongside that vehicle’s registration renewal — confirm your county’s practice before counting on either.

 Surviving spouse and orphans: an unmarried surviving spouse and minor orphans of a qualifying veteran keep the eligibility.
 Bring proof of the veteran’s service and proof of death.